Setting up a Data Management Function Follows the Logic of Data Lineage Documentation

-- three levels of data models (conceptual, logical, and physical) with corresponding business rules/ETLs, linked vertically with each other.
+three levels of data models (conceptual, logical, and physical) with corresponding business rules/ETLs are linked vertically.

 business processes and roles

 data quality checks and controls catalogs.

 (For a more detailed explanation, please check out this article.)

 Figure 2.
 The scheme of the metadata lineage components

-Now let us discuss the way to implement the data management function and demonstrate its relation to data lineage.
+Now let us discuss how to implement the data management function and demonstrate its relation to data lineage.

-HOW are the setup of the data management function and the documentation of data lineage linked?
+HOW are the data management function setup and the documentation of data lineage linked?

 The answer to this question lies in similarities between:

 the deliverables of data management sub-capabilities and key components of data lineage